ArrowSphere/public-api-client/doc/catalog-offer.md

 ## General information

-An offer is the most important data of the catalog because it's the unit of sale in ArrowSphere.
+An offer is the most important data of the catalog because it's the unit of sale in ArrowSphere Cloud.

 ## Entities